Matthew Bergeron: College career

 Bergeron played in 46 of Syracuse's games played through 4 seasons, with 39 starts between right tackle and left tackle.
 He played in all 12 games as a freshman with five starts at right tackle.
 He started all 11 of the Orange's games during his sophomore season, beginning the year at right tackle before moving to left tackle for the last eight games.
 Bergeron was named honorable mention All-Atlantic Coast Conference (ACC) in 2021.
 He was named a team captain entering his junior year in 2022, being voted second-team All-ACC by the end of the season.
 He also attended the 2023 Senior Bowl, playing as a guard.

 Professional career

 The Atlanta Falcons selected Bergeron with the 38th overall pick in the second round of the 2023 NFL draft.
 He was also ranked the #1 Canadian prospect ahead of the 2023 CFL draft, but ultimately went undrafted.
 He is the first NFL–draftee from his hometown of Victoriaville, Quebec.
 As a rookie, he started in all 17 games in the 2023 season.

+On August 1, 2026, Bergeron signed a four-year, $96 million contract extension with $60 million guaranteed, keeping him under contract with the Falcons through the 2030 season.